rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/config-rancher-for-private-reg/_index.md

 For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

+For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

 >**Note:** If you want to configure Rancher to use your private registry when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

 1. Log into Rancher and configure the default admin password.